 If you are wondering what fun, nutritious baby food recipes to try for your little one, you might want to check out the new book, The Best Baby Food: 125 Healthy & Delicious Recipes for Babies & Toddlers by Jordan Wagman and Jill Hillhouse.
 The book is full-color throughout and packed with practical nutrition information and easy-to-make recipes.
-The chapters are broken down according to age, beginning with 6 to 9 months and ending with recipes for toddlers.
+The chapters are broken down according to age, beginning with 6 to 9 months, then 9 to 12 months and ending with recipes for toddlers (12 months+).
 These baby food and toddler recipes are sure to help your baby or toddler become a healthy eater who enjoys a wide variety of tantalizing foods.

 Makes about 4 cups (1 L)

 Always buy organic plums, peaches, raspberries and blueberries, unless they are wild.